Our Location

 Hosta leaves turn yellow in the fall and fade to brown as the plants enter winter dormancy.
 The roots of the plant are still healthy and happy below ground, but the hosta won’t have any leaves until next spring.

 Cutting back hostas is easiest with a pair of handheld pruning shears.
-I like to leave a few inches of stem on the plant above the soil when trimming off hosta leaves.
+I like to leave a few inches of stem above the soil on the plant when trimming off hosta leaves.
 The garden looks neat and tidy, AND I know where my plants are!

 Other than pest habitat issues, the other reasons to prune hostas back to the ground before winter are mainly aesthetic.
-Dead hosta leaves aren’t the most attractive way to add winter interest in your garden.
+Dead hosta leaves aren’t the most attractive way to add winter interest to your garden.
 They get flattened on the ground and remain wilted for the entire winter.
 I’d prefer to leave pretty seed heads from other perennials up over the winter.

 Winter is an important time for hostas, as they are dormant in this season.
 The cold temperatures let the hostas rest and prepare to grow fantastic foliage during the spring growing season.